HOI-R1: Exploring the Potential of Multimodal Large Language Models for Human-Object Interaction Detection: Metholodology

 \textbf{Reasoning Guidance}: The "Thinking Process" breaks down the complex HOI detection task into sequential reasoning steps, mirroring human cognitive processes.
 First, the MLLM is required to identify humans in the scene, then analyze their actions, and finally determine their interactions with surrounding objects.
 This step-by-step decomposition enables the model to handle the compositional nature of HOI relationships systematically.

 \textbf{Format Example}: The output template demonstrates the expected JSON structure containing both the reasoning chain (\texttt{<think>} tag) and final HOI predictions (\texttt{<answer>} tag).
-As a recent MLLM, like Qwen2.5-VL~\cite{bai2025qwen2} is trained to represent bounding boxes, the same as recent works~\cite{wang2025crowdvlm,shen2025vlm}, we directly incorporate the spatial coordinates into the language output.
+As recent MLLMs are trained to represent bounding boxes, we directly incorporate the spatial coordinates into the language output.

 The template design offers several advantages: (1) The explicit verb-object compatibility list (\texttt{<VALID INTERACTIONS>}) avoids hallucination of unlikely verb-object combinations; (2) The thinking process prompts enable the model to leverage its inherent reasoning capabilities for complex scene understanding; (3) The structured output format bridges the gap between free-form language generation and standardized HOI detection requirements.